Arashghsz/ai-email-assistant/README.md

 # AI Email Assistant

-🚀 An AI-powered email assistant that integrates with Gmail to provide real-time email tracking, smart AI-generated responses, and draft suggestions.
+🚀 An AI-powered email assistant that integrates with Gmail to provide real-time email tracking, smart AI-generated responses using deepseek R1 model, and draft suggestions.

 ## Features